-Cheese Hotteok is popular Korean pancakes with molten cheese inside.
+Cheese Hotteok is a popular Korean pancake with molten cheese inside.
 Eat these when still fresh and warm from frying to get that irresistible cheese pull.

 Hotteok (호떡) is a type of Korean stuffed pancake.
 It is about the size of the palm of your hand and they are served piping hot.
 It is one of the most popular Korean street food and extremely popular during winter.
 When the weather starts to get cold, this yummy handheld snack is popular for people of all ages because it is hot enough to warm you up.

 The traditional version is chewy, but you can find crispy variations in food stalls throughout different neighborhoods in South Korea.
-The pancake dough is made from the mixture of flour, water or milk, salt, sugar, and yeast.
-The dough is allowed to rise, filled with filling, placed on a greased griddle, and pressed flat into a large circle with a special tool as it cooks.
+The pancake dough is made from a mixture of flour, water or milk, salt, sugar, and yeast.
+Then, the dough is allowed to rise, filled with filling, placed on a greased griddle, and pressed flat into a large circle with a special tool as it cooks.

 This time, I actually substituted some all-purpose flour with glutinous rice flour from the previous Hotteok recipe.
 It makes these pancakes chewier with little crispiness on the outside.
 While you can make the dough with only all-purpose flour, but the glutinous rice flour makes hotteok chewier.
-For me, I love the ones made with only all-purpose flour.
-But I heard that people who have tried hotteok before said that the dough made with only all-purpose flour does not taste that authentic.
-It all depends on your preference thought which one you like.
+However, I have to confess that I love the ones made with only all-purpose flour more.
+I heard that people who have tried hotteok before said that the dough made with only all-purpose flour does not taste that authentic.
+Nonetheless, I think it all depends on your preference thought which one you like.

 There is just something about that beautiful cheese pull with each one that makes this completely irresistible.
 To get that pull, mozzarella cheese is a must, but sometimes using only mozzarella cheese tastes mild.
 Therefore, if you prefer the more cheesy flavor, I recommend mixing some cheddar or parmesan cheese to the mozzarella cheese filling.